Bedrooms 5, Sleeps 9, Ratings 1 10/10

 All bed linen, towels and pool towels are provided.
 The villa will be cleaned prior to your arrival and we ask that you leave it as you find it on your departure.

-Penny and Robert purchased villa Mimarmel in 2011 after a long search for a suitable holiday home in the South of France.
-We will soon be fully retired and hopefully able to spend more time in Ginestas whilst continuing to let out the villa for holiday lets so that others can share the delights of the area.
+Penny and Robert (pictured here at a local vineyard) purchased villa Mimarmel in 2011 after a long search for a suitable holiday home in the South of France.
+Now that we are retired we are able to spend more time in Ginestas whilst continuing to let out the villa for holiday lets so that others can share the delights of the area.

 |Year property purchased||2011|